 For those who want to experience somewhere similar to Nha Trang but much less crowded, Phu Yen is the place.

-Tips for travelling to Phu Yen
+Tips for traveling to Phu Yen

-- There are daily flights, trains and buses to Phu Yen from other big cities as well.
+- There are daily flights, trains, and buses to Phu Yen from other big cities as well.
 Tuy Hoa, where most accommodations are located, is the capital city of Phu Yen.
 Once you’re here, try to EAT as much as you can!
 The local cuisines are excellent (not just the seafood) and super cheap compared to other big cities.

-- Check out my 4 day itinerary in Phu Yen plus more tips about visiting Phu Yen here
+- Check out my 4-day itinerary in Phu Yen plus more tips about visiting Phu Yen here

 Would you like to visit these Vietnam off the beaten track destinations?
 Or have you visited one of these?
 If so, I’d love to read about your experiences!
 Feel free to comment below! π